Administrative Procedure 178: Inclement/Severe Weather

 4.1 Bus cancellations are made primarily based on road conditions and consideration for travel on back/county roads where students may not be able to be picked up or returned safely.
 Bus cancellations do not mean that staff should not attempt to report to work.

-4.2 All staff members are expected to make a reasonable effort to reach their work site where safe to do so.
+4.2 All staff members are expected to make a reasonable effort to reach their worksite where it is safe to do so.

 4.3 When it is deemed unsafe to reach a worksite, a supervisor shall be notified according to a method that follows the direction of the supervisor.
 Likewise, principals will develop and communicate to staff a process whereby they verify staff members’ arrival at the school.
 Staff shall continue to monitor weather and road conditions and assess their ability to attend their workplace.